Vikmanatus/fastlane-plugin-automated_versioning/README.md

 A simple fastlane plugin to help automate versioning of mobile applications

-Maintaining the versioning of your mobile application is a key

 Maintaining the versioning of your mobile application is an important key indicator showing the chronological evolution of your project, however sometimes it can happen that before a release the `build_number` or `code_version` has been incorrectly entered...